bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 It's generating the work as quick as it can get it from the Bitcoin network itself.
 So your rejects are lower because you're not working on stale work.
 You can be working on a block that the pool doesn't even know about yet, as long as it's valid.
-And the bandwidth usage of that for like 40 miners on Datum is like 300 megabytes a day.
+And the bandwidth usage of that for like 40 miners on DATUM is like 300 megabytes a day.
 On Stratum v1, same thing, direct to the pool, you're at like 1.5 gigabytes a day on average.
 It depends on the pool.
 It depends on a lot of things.
 But that's a metric.
 So you're saving on that.
-You can actually deploy this somewhere as an aggregator to both be solid sovereign and get the benefits of not hammering your internet.
+You can actually deploy this somewhere as an aggregator to both be sovereign and get the benefits of not hammering your internet.
-And when we scale that out to something like 8, 000 workers, with Datum, 8, 000 workers is about 8 gigabytes a day at the current defaults, 8 gigs a day.
+And when we scale that out to something like 8,000 workers, with DATUM, 8,000 workers is about 8 gigabytes a day at the current defaults, 8 gigs a day.
 You don't get any bandwidth spikes.
-Every time the pool is like, hey, I need you to work on this new block, let me tell these 8, 000 miners that you need to work on this new block.
+Every time the pool is like, hey, I need you to work on this new block, let me tell these 8,000 miners that you need to work on this new block.
 Obviously, there's some proxies that exist for that to help it, but you're still within the bounds of the Stratum V1 protocol at that point.
 On your local network, you might have a gigabit or 10 gig to work with to talk to your miners.
 You can tell them very quickly, get on this new work, reducing stales, and all that.
-If you connected 8, 000 workers directly to Ocean, you would use 200 gigabytes a day in bandwidth to just provide those miners with work.
+If you connected 8,000 workers directly to OCEAN, you would use 200 gigabytes a day in bandwidth to just provide those miners with work.
 That's kind of outrageous.
 Let's aggregate that.
 Aggregation is the thing that was kind of a core concept of making this work.
 Again, you are your own pool server.
-Other things worth mentioning, yeah, so the Datum Gateway Stratum V1 server, it doesn't spike work.
+Other things worth mentioning, yeah, so the DATUM Gateway Stratum V1 server, it doesn't spike work.
 Like, every pool you connect to, for the most part, will, like, on an interval, just send you new work.
 And that's just a bandwidth spike, a bandwidth spike.
 That's dumb.
 You only need to do that when there's a new block and we need to get everybody on the same work right away.
-And so what the Datum Gateway will do, just the regular SV1, it'll do those spikes for new block changes, but then it will spread every other work notify across the entire time span of Notifies, which levels out that bandwidth and makes it tolerable to somebody who has a big farm, if they're hosting it remotely or something.
+And so what the DATUM Gateway will do, just the regular SV1, it'll do those spikes for new block changes, but then it will spread every other work notify across the entire time span of notifies, which levels out that bandwidth and makes it tolerable to somebody who has a big farm, if they're hosting it remotely or something.
-Let's say you have your Datum gateway at your house, and you have 20 hosted miners.
+Let's say you have your DATUM gateway at your house, and you have 20 hosted miners.
 Well, this helps you, because now you have just a really smooth bandwidth profile.
 The empty block speedup is still a thing.
 And yeah, empty blocks are not a bad thing.